yschroeder/face-shield/README.md

 A: Actually, I don't know.
 Josef Prusa was not specific on why it was designed the way it was.
 I think the updated version is also good, it might not be as rigid, instead it is more flexible.
 If you think the improved version is not strong enough, there are other options.
 If you want to be sure, print `stl/covid19_headband_rc3_no_text v1.stl`.
 That version is the orignal one without the text, so it prints a bit faster while being exactly as strong and beefy.

+Take a look [here](https://raw.githubusercontent.com/yschroeder/face-shield/master/quality_control.md) to see how you can abuse the part without breaking.

 Q: How much faster can we get?

 A: Here are some expected printing times calculated by `PrusaSlicer` (for a Prusa i3 MK2.5 printing PETG):